Resident Parking Permits

 What about the revenue from paid parking?

-The visitor-paid parking program is not about generating revenue.
-It is all about providing incentives for keeping parking short-term in the core, and motivating commuters and longer-stay parking to move to the free lots on the periphery.
+The objectives of the visitor-paid parking program does not include generating revenue.
+The aim is to provide incentives for keeping parking short-term in the core, and motivating commuters and longer-stay parking to move to the free lots on the periphery.

 However, taxpayers in Banff already pay for the maintenance of these parking stalls and traffic systems, while visitors have not contributed.
 The Town receives nothing from Parks Canada from visitor park pass fees.
 Now, visitors will help contribute costs associated with the maintenance of roads and parking areas.